ok-Alice/liquid-staking/doc/arch/0003-validator-selection-offchain-specification.md

 #### 3. Calculate EMA

-For the list of validators with acceptable commission rate, calculate the EMA over the last *historical_eras* period.
+For the list of validators with acceptable commission rate, calculate the EMA of earned **Era points** over the last *historical_eras* period.
 An example implementation is available in *proof-of-concepts/validator-statistics/src/[parse-era-points.py](http://parse-era-points.py/)*

 #### 4. Publish to oracle